Grayson/nusomewhere/README.markdown

 	(inspect (NSApplication sharedApplication) "app")

 The second parameter to `inspect` is a string that represents the label.
 This *must* be a string.
 When `inspect` works its magic, it'll insert the object into the context using that particular label.

+## Thanks

+Many, many thanks to Tim Burks.
+NuSomewhere basically just extends nu-anywhere which is found in the Nu distribution.
+All of the hard work was done for me, I just put a little sugar on top.

+Also, many thanks to Jonathan "Wolf" Rentzsch for mach\_*.  mach_inject and its like make stuff like this possible.